We help with problems with the Jobcenter and social benefits

 What should I do if the authorities demand money back?

 It is often the case that money is reclaimed if you have taken up a job or if the authority is of the opinion that the calculation of the benefits was incorrect.
-However, it may also be that the official lacks information and the reclaim is not justified.
+However, it may also be that the official misses relevant information and the reclaim is not justified.
 In this case, you should file an objection.
 Otherwise, you can try to arrange payment in installments.
 We will be happy to advise you.

 What can I do if my application is rejected?